Press release: Transparency Notification from Shareholder

 Transparency Notification from Shareholder

-Ghent, Belgium – 10 October 2025 – Sequana Medical NV (Euronext Brussels: SEQUA) (the "Company" or "Sequana Medical"), a pioneer in the treatment of drug-resistant fluid overload in liver disease, heart failure and cancer, announces today that it received transparency notifications in relation to the entities listed below, notifying the number of voting rights attached to the shares mentioned next to their name in the table below.
+Ghent, Belgium – 13 October 2025 – Sequana Medical NV (Euronext Brussels: SEQUA) (the "Company" or "Sequana Medical"), a pioneer in the treatment of drug-resistant fluid overload in liver disease, heart failure and cancer, announces today that it received a transparency notification in relation to the entity listed below, notifying the number of voting rights attached to the shares mentioned next to its name in the table below.

 |Reason for notification